EidvydasJ/managment-system-hospital/README.md

 Basically, I've added these implementations just for the sake of it.
 Do I really need them?
 Not necessarily.
 Should they really be here?
 Most likely not, due to the fact that I'm not sure how to utilize them.

 ## Results and Conclusion

+The completion of this coursework has me yielded a quite decent and solid understanding of Object-Oriented Programming concept even though it was quite a task to make a transition from Procedural Programming.
+Even though I've had difficulties to implement everything I've wanted and my code having plenty of room to be improved, I am more than happy with the results of my course work.
+As a non-really-programming person, I've found that with the help from AI even though it generated a lot of my code, I've basically understood everything AI has offered me.

+In conclusion, the transition from Procedural Programming to OOP in such short time span was difficult.